Crazy-Jack/15712-project/README.md

 Default value is 0.

 Commands are either `g` (get and return the value) or `s 1` (set the value to 1, for any number).
+Return value is `SET VAL` for a set request, and just the value for a return.